krkn-chaos/krkn/docs/index.md

   - The controller watching the component should recognize a failure as soon as possible.
 The component needs to have minimal initialization time to avoid extended downtime or overloading the replicas if it is a highly available configuration.
 The cause of failure can be because of issues with the infrastructure on top of which it’s running, application failures or because of service failures that it depends on.

 - High Availability deployment strategy
   - There should be multiple replicas ( both OpenShift and application control planes ) running preferably in different availability zones to survive outages while still serving the user/system requests.
+Avoid single points of failure.
 - Backed by persistent storage
   - It’s important to have the system/application backed by persistent storage.
 This is especially important in cases where the application is a database or a stateful application given that a node, pod or container failure will wipe off the data.